Abay11/onvif_server_emulator/README.md

 "authentication" - current authentication method is choosen via this variable.
 Any values from "authenticationMethods" can be used.
 "authenticationMethods" - enums available values.
 Here is they desctiption: "none" - authentication is not required; "ws-security" - only WS-Security; "digest" - only digest
+"loggingLevel" - allowed values: ERROR, WARN, INFO, DEBUG, TRACE.
+Values list from highegt to lowest priority, i.e. if used level is INFO, all logs will be showed, except DEBUG and TRACE.
+If value is WARN - only errors and warnings messages will be showed.

 ## Device service configs